 In most cases, wearable apps are not standalone devices, rather tethered devices.
 What happens if the tethered device stops working?
 Wearables with very small screens and limited functionality depend on larger devices such as smartphones to access all the features of the application.
 Until advances advancements in technology enable wearable apps to function on their own developers must consider the effects of draining smart phone’s battery, the wearable leaving Bluetooth range.

 Quick Time-to-Market & Application Development

-App developers need to make security as a focal point of the app development process and ensure that apps only access required data in a secured fashion.
+App developers need to make security a focal point of the app development process and ensure that apps only access required data in a secured fashion.
 While developing apps for wearable devices is a challenge, it can prove to be rewarding and lucrative.
-With changing platforms and tools, developers should meet the changing demands of users with intuitive interface.
+With changing platforms and tools, developers should meet the changing demands of users with an intuitive interface.